LEXXSAS/chat-bot-and-screenshot-sender/README.md

 "npm run start" and "npm run startbot"

 #### On client folder
-command "node init -y" and "node install" after "nodemon client.js"
+replace "yourserver" in axios on your server route name command "node init -y" and "node install" after "nodemon client.js"